Discussion about this post

 Geremie Barme's avatar

 Grateful for this thoughtful essay, Luke.
-Reading the diaries of Victor Klemperer, I remember that the German-Jewish philologist, who was well-attuned to Nazi propaganda, repeatedly noted the impact of hyperbole US advertising language on the German media in the 1930s.
+Reading the diaries of Victor Klemperer, I remember that the German-Jewish philologist, who was well-attuned to Nazi propaganda, repeatedly noted the impact of hyperbolic US advertising language on the German media in the 1930s.
 The exaggerations, short-hand expressions, exclamation-point-ridden prose and simplistic forms of expression became more commonplace as the war continued, and the Wehrmacht faltered.
 Klemperer’s book Lingua Tertii Imperii (LTI) makes a more extended argument about the same topic.
 Geremie

 No posts